The Pros and Cons of using Flutter App Development

-Without knowing it, you’ve probably already used the apps made with Flutter.
-Whether you shopped on ebay, ran an ad campaign on Google Ads, made payments with Google Pay, or used a digital coupon, you’ve likely witnessed the results of Flutter app development still comparatively short history.
+Without knowing the pros and cons of Flutter app development, you’ve probably already used the apps made with it.
+Whether you shopped on eBay, ran an ad campaign on Google Ads, made payments with Google Pay, or used a digital coupon.
+You’ve likely witnessed the results of Flutter app development, which has a comparatively short history.

-After its launch in May 2017 and the official stable version release in late 2018, it didn’t take Flutter too long to gain incredible popularity. one of the best way to judge is by looking at the number of stars on GitHub (128k vs React Native’s 97.4k).
+After its launch in May 2017 and the official stable version release in late 2018.
+It didn’t take Flutter too long to gain incredible popularity.
+One of the best ways to judge is by looking at the number of stars on GitHub (128k vs React Native’s 97.4k).

 WHAT IS FLUTTER?